Jump to section

 My red whiskered bulbul right eye has 2 white dots.
 It seems it is affecting the right eye.
 That he kept looking at anyone approaching using the left eye.
 I can attached a video.

-Add a comment to Red Whiskered Bulbul's experience
+Red Whiskered Bulbul's Owner

 Was this experience helpful?